Catallactic/catallactic-site/blog/2024-01-05-ae-compliant-crypto/index.md

 Without a proper Quality Theory of Money is not possible to build Quality Cryptocurrencies and have a Currency Competition.
 Existing cryptocurrencies do not comply with many of the functions above and so, they cannot be ranked by quality and a Currency Competition based on Quality cannot be established.

 What seems clear is that, an Austrian CryptoCurrency, should be a non-fiat stablecoin, capturing marginal utility of a commodity, plus additional features.

-What do you thing?
-Do you recall more qualities of currencies to this list?
 <br/>